A Poetry-Lover's Guide To the World-Wide Web

 * links to other Web poetry collections and guides

-* imagist poetry: Though this term is normally used more narrowly, I feel it is the distinguishing characteristic of nearly all "modern poetry" (see the fourth paragraph at the Humanist Art Homepage.)
+* imagist poetry: Though this term is normally used more narrowly, I feel it is the distinguishing characteristic of nearly all "modern poetry" (-- see the third paragraph under "The Argument" on the Humanist Art Homepage).